pwaring/csv2qif/README.md

 # csv2qif

-Perl script for converting CSV to QIF
+Perl script for converting CSV to QIF.